Text

 joint use and IFR/VFR operations in the area may be authorized by the

-controlling ATC facility when it is not being utilized by the using agency.
+controlling ATC facility when it is not being utilized by the

 TYPE: Slow